 - Many standard GA fields will not be populated by hits from Salesforce because they either are not accessible by Salesforce or simply do not apply outside of a web browsing context.
 These include landing page, city, page title, screen size, browser, etc.

 Seeing this process, some disappointment might set in.
 How can I truly get the view of my user’s journey to their Salesforce stage without being able to tie back all dimensions?
-There’s a solution that can be used, and while it is a bit manual in GA 360, it can be automated in Data Studio.
+There’s a solution that can be used, and while it is a bit manual in GA 360, it can be automated in Looker Studio.
 This solution is the Client ID lookback.

-Let’s go through another thought process here:
+Let’s go through the process below:

 - Client ID is inherently a user-based custom dimension that you can set-up in Google Analytics that allows you to track an anonymized user over multiple sessions.